ldss-project/wartremover-gradle-plugin/docs/index.md

 3. Configures the [WartRemover Compiler Plugin](https://github.com/wartremover/wartremover)
    using the [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md#hocon-human-optimized-config-object-notation)
    configuration file provided by the user, after the project evaluation;
-4. Provides a task to print to the console the compiler options provided by the user, called `wartRemoverCompilerOptions`.
+4. Provides a task called `wartRemoverCompilerOptions`, whose purpose is to print to the console the compiler options provided by the user.

-#### WartRemoverExtension
+### WartRemoverExtension

 The `wartremover` extension is modelled by the class `WartRemoverExtension`, which provides methods to set the [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md#hocon-human-optimized-config-object-notation)